 To develop tiny home villages where people can live and help provide for their own needs.
 Without shelter, it is not possible to address the underlying issues of homelessness such as mental illness and addiction.

-Walking with a Purpose is now partnering with the University of Minnesota Center for Design in creating a Tiny Home Village in Minnesota.
+Walking with a Purpose is partners with Settled a local nonprofit, in creating a Tiny Home Sacred Settlement in Minnesota.
 This would be the first of its kind in the state and would make great strides towards addressing homelessness at its core.

 Photo: Occupy Madison